 Like males, some females struggle with ADHD throughout their childhood.
 However, as they are not disruptive, as boys with ADHD can be, their challenges are undetected.
 Many women with ADHD remember being well-behaved schoolgirls but struggling to follow lessons in the classroom.

 As they are not disruptive, many girls with ADHD find they can cover up their symptoms, which is a habit that continues into womanhood.
 For example, a woman who struggles to focus due to her ADHD might make an extra effort to look at anyone speaking to her, so she can appear like she’s paying attention.

-Many boys find their ADHD symptoms decrease or even disappear.
-However, increased estrogen in the systems of teen girls typically makes their symptoms more intense.
-Many girls with ADHD find the problem becomes worse as they enter puberty.
-Other girls who never experienced ADHD symptoms suddenly start experiencing them during their adolescence.
+Many boys find their ADHD symptoms decrease, or even disappear, as they get older.
+However, this is not the case with girls.
+Many girls with ADHD find the problem becomes worse as they enter puberty, as increased estrogen levels in teenage girls typically makes their symptoms more intense.
+Other girls who never experienced ADHD symptoms may suddenly start experiencing them during adolescence.
 This late symptom onset for many females is another contributor to late diagnosis.

 Dealing with ADHD as a woman can be challenging due to limited understanding of the condition, but help is at hand.
-NeuroHealth in Arlington Heights is a family practice delivering mental health care to all children, teens, and adults with ADHD, regardless of their gender.
-Call us at 847-584-1671 or contact us online if you suspect or know you or someone you love has ADHD.
+Serving Arlington Heights and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Wheeling and more – NeuroHealth is a family practice delivering mental health care to all, regardless of age or gender.
+Give our team a call at 847-584-1671, or contact us online, if you or someone you love is suspected to have ADHD.